Aditya2274/Git-repo-analyzer/README.md

 The system is divided into two major automation layers:

-- **GitHub Actions** — Continuous Integration (CI) for building, validating, and publishing the analyzer image.
+- **GitHub Actions** — Continuous integration for building, validating, and publishing the analyzer image.
 - **Jenkins** — Operational automation for consuming the validated Docker image and analyzing arbitrary remote Git repositories.

 ---